SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

 ## Testing
 In your unit test you might want to generate jwt tokens and have them validated.
 The new [java-security-test](/java-security-test) library provides it's own `JwtGenerator`.
-This can be embedded using the new `SecurityTestRule`.
+This can be embedded using the `SecurityTestRule` in Junit 4.
 See the following snippet as example:

 ```java
 @ClassRule